 Recently, I have noticed so many breads, biscuits, tortillas etc. all being sold on the market with various flavours.
 In fact everything seems to be flavoured starting from milk, bread, crisps etc. The flavoured tortilla got me to thinking whether I should flavour the humble chappati we eat nearly every day.
 Now how does garlic flavoured chappatis sound to you?
-In fact – I discussed quite a few flavours with my family but they all felt that the simple chapatti should remain without flavours BUT they did not mind me experimenting with parathas!!
-And this is how my Spicy tomato, onion, garlic, ginger, green chillies paratha got created.
+In fact – I discussed quite a few flavours with my family but they all felt that the simple chapatti should remain without flavours BUT they did not mind me experimenting with parathas although they do love my plain parathas!!
+And this is how my Spicy tomato, onion, garlic, ginger, green chilies paratha got created.
 I did not want to use any artificial flavours to my parathas so I made them using natural ingredients.

 Ingredients for serving 4 people